maierbn/opendihu/doc/sphinx/user/installation.rst

                                                                           | installed, the conversion of cellml input files is
                                                                           | done automatically.
 If not, you can only input
                                                                           | C files of the cellml models.
+`libxml <http://xmlsoft.org/>`_                                    no     | A XML C parser, only needed for the installation of preCICE.
+`preCICE <https://www.precice.org/>`_                              no     | Numerical coupling library, required, e.g., for the
+                                                                          | simulation of a muscle-tendon complex.
+This requires
+                                                                          | a `boost <https://www.boost.org/>`_ installation as an additional prerequisite.
+`Easylogging++ <https://github.com/zuhd-org/easyloggingpp>`_      yes     | This is the logging library.
+By default, logs are created
+                                                                          | in `/tmp/logs/` and output is written to the standard output.
 ============================================================  ========  ===================================================================================

 It is recommended to not let the build system download and build `MPI`,